What Is a Mental Health Evaluation or Assessment?

 The time it takes for a mental health assessment varies depending on the reason for the assessment.
 In general, time spent with the evaluator usually ranges from between 3 to 5 hours total.

 Results from a Mental Health Assessment

 A mental health assessment gives those involved in your care, such as family members, doctors, teachers, or therapists, a clearer overall picture of how well you feel emotionally and how well you are able to think, reason, and remember different kinds of information.
 It can also put any current challenges in a developmental context so you can better understand not only how you are functioning but why you think, feel, and act the way you do.

 Results from a mental health assessment can provide an important “snapshot” of how you are functioning at the present moment.
 These results can be very helpful in establishing a “baseline” measurement upon which future mental health evaluations can be based.

 - Mental health problems, such as anxiety disorders, depression, schizophrenia, attention deficit hyperactivity disorder, conduct disorder, bipolar disorders and eating disorders

-- Developmental problems, such as learning disabilities, intellectual disability and autism
+- Developmental problems, such as learning disabilities, intellectual disability, and autism

 - Substance abuse, including alcohol and drug abuse and dependence

 Recommendations based on the results of your testing can help focus therapeutic interventions on your most pressing and immediate concerns.
 If you are currently taking or thinking of taking medications to help with your challenges, a mental health evaluation can assist medical practitioners in deciding what medications would be most helpful.
-When appropriate, results from testing can also qualify you for accommodations in settings like a jobs or school.
+When appropriate, results from testing can also qualify you for accommodations in settings like a job or at school.